mart-ellis/noots/README.md

-# 📒 noots
+# 📒 Noots

-🚀  A note storage app with authentication and persistant state built using React (create-react-app framework).
+A note storage app with authentication and persistant state built using React (create-react-app framework).

-# Built using
+## Built using
 - 📦 React (create-react-app)
 - 🔑 Firebase Auth
 - 💾 Firestore